kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 <!--quickstart-1-install-and-run-kubestellar-start-->

-KubeStellar works in the context of [kcp](https://www.kcp.io/), so to use KubeStellar you also need kcp.

-KubeStellar works with release `v0.11.0` of kcp.
+KubeStellar can use release `v0.11.0` of [kcp](https://www.kcp.io/) as a pace provider.

-We support two ways to deploy kcp and KubeStellar.
+We support two ways to deploy KubeStellar.
 The older way is to run them as bare processes.
 The newer way is to deploy them as workload in a Kubernetes (possibly OpenShift) cluster.

-### Deploy kcp and KubeStellar as bare processes
+### Deploy KubeStellar as bare processes

-The following commands will download the kcp and **KubeStellar** executables into subdirectories of your current working directory, deploy (i.e., start and configure) kcp and KubeStellar as bare processes, and configure your shell to use kcp and KubeStellar.
+The following commands will download **KubeStellar** and it's dependant executables into subdirectories of your current working directory, deploy (i.e., start and configure)  KubeStellar as bare processes, and configure your shell to use KubeStellar.
 If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fetched, see the documentation about [the commands for bare process deployment](../../../Coding Milestones/PoC2023q1/commands/#bare-process-deployment).

 ```shell
 bash <(curl -s {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version {{ config.ks_current_tag }}